JoweyAm/JoweyAm/README.md

 I'm a DevOps and Data Engineer.
 I have a passion for clean data, sleek user-friendly designs, architectured, clean and maintainable code, working with other people on solving tough problems, and learning new things along the way.

 I STAND for:
+            - Equality
             - Diversity
             - Inclusion
-            - Equality

-My interests: DevOps, Data analysis, Nanotechnology, AI.
+My interests: DevOps,Data engineering Data analysis, Nanotechnology and AI.

-I'm mostly writing Python, Typescript, Django, JavaScript some Shell (or PowerShell if needed) and some HCL.
+I'm mostly writing Python, Typescript, Django, JavaScript some Shell.
 Oh and some HTML (its cool too).